mancontr/js.conf.d/README.md

 A simple configuration manager, with directory hierarchy / overrides support.

 Linux distributions' packages have had folder-based config for years.
 We're all used to easily adding files to a `nginx.conf.d` folder, and it being picked up automatically, in a predictable order.
 We're also used to having multiple paths where config will be searched, ordered by priority.
-But until now, on NPM we had to do this manually.
+But until now, on Node.js we had to do this manually.

 This package allows you to set a list of search folders, and any js files on them will be loaded and merged as a plain object, following configurable rules.

 ## Usage

-Using config.d is very simple:
+Using js.conf.d is very simple:

 ```js
 const jsconfd = require('js.conf.d')